docker/compose/docs/yml.md

 ### expose

-Expose ports without publishing them to the host machine - they'll only be accessible to linked services.
+Expose ports without publishing them to the host machine - this will make the ports accessible to linked services as directly on the container when accessing it by its IP address assigned from the Docker Host.
 Only the internal port can be specified.

 ```
 expose: